Predictive Analytics 101

 “Who cares if we find out we lost a customer after she left?”
 The objective of predictive analytics is not just understand why you lost a customer but how to prevent you from losing one before it happens.

 Insight, not hindsight is the essence of predictive analytics.
-How organizations instrument, capture, create and use data is fundamentally changing the dynamics of work, life and leisure.
+How organizations instrument, capture, create and use data to predict next steps/actions is fundamentally changing the dynamics of work, life and leisure.

 - What happened, where and when – Descriptive Analytics

 - Why did it happen – Diagnostic or Prescriptive Analytics

 - What is likely to happen – Predictive Analytics

 - Guided actions and steps – Machine Learning, AI and Cognitive Learning